 Service is an integral part of formation at St. Ambrose University, and Campus Ministry offers a wide variety of options for students to engage in service.

 Service Trips - Our students take part in service trips, usually over winter and spring breaks, to places such as Chicago, East St. Louis, Mississippi, Kansas City, Eastern Kentucky.
 We also encourage students to bring their own ideas for service trips, doing what we can to help assist them.
-Click here to learn more about service trips for the current academic year.
+See where we went in past years below.

 Service on Saturdays - Spend a Saturday morning or afternoon helping out with a local group, such as Cafe on Vine, Project Renewal, the Kahl Home, Winnie's Wishes resale store, and many more.
 Different service projects are offered every Saturday during the fall and spring semesters!